The clipper ship had already made her dangerous voyage around Cape Horn, but the passengers now faced a new peril: greed.

 My great-grandfather never made it to Oregon.
 He was shipwrecked off the California coast near Point Arena.
 In fact, his name is still part of the story there, since Saunders Reef is named for him in that area.

-Amasa decided to stay and established a sawmill and a new life there, at least until his restless feet caused him to move on.
+Amasa decided to stay and established a sawmill and a new life, at least until his restless feet caused him to move on.

 He eventually took off to southern California, where he built another sawmill in the Idyllwild area.
 He also established a ranch in Mexico and went on a cattle drive back to the United States.